-Dr. Marchioni is a member of the IRIS Orchestra (Memphis, TN) and Decoda (New York, NY), and for the 2017-18 season, was the Acting Second Oboe for the National Symphony Orchestra in Washington, DC.
-She is an Alumna of Ensemble Connect/The Academy, a groundbreaking initiative combining chamber music performance, arts advocacy, leadership, and teaching artistry under the auspices of Carnegie Hall and The Juilliard School.
-She has appeared as guest musician with the Philadelphia Orchestra, Cincinnati Symphony, Nashville Symphony, National Symphony Orchestra (including the 2016 European Tour), American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony, Georgia Woodwind Quintet, and the internationally acclaimed new music ensemble Continuum.
-Other recent engagements include the Carnegie Hall's collected stories festival curated by Pulitzer Prize-winning composer David Lang, Moab Music Festival, New Harmony Music Festival, the Stefan Wolpe Society, and New York's leading contemporary music venue Spectrum.
+Dr. Marchioni is a member of the IRIS Orchestra and Decoda and was the Acting Second Oboe for the National Symphony Orchestra, 2017-18.
+She is an Alumna of Ensemble Connect/The Academy under the auspices of Carnegie Hall and The Juilliard School.
+She has appeared with the Philadelphia Orchestra, Cincinnati Symphony, Nashville Symphony, National Symphony Orchestra, American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony, Georgia Woodwind Quintet, and Continuum.
+Other engagements include the Carnegie Hall's collected stories festival, Moab Music Festival, New Harmony Music Festival, the Stefan Wolpe Society, and New York's Spectrum.

-As a soloist, Dr. Marchioni has performed with Ensemble Connect at Carnegie Hall, the New York Classical Players, Orquesta Philarmónica del Ecuador, the New Juilliard Ensemble, and the Moab Music Festival.
-She gave the Ecuadorian premiere of the Martinů Oboe Concerto (only the second time it had been played in South America), and the United States premiere of Jonathan Harvey’s concerto Sprechgesang for Oboe and English Horn.
+Dr. Marchioni has performed with Ensemble Connect at Carnegie Hall, the New York Classical Players, Orquesta Philarmónica del Ecuador, the New Juilliard Ensemble, and the Moab Music Festival.

-Appointed to the University of Kentucky faculty in 2013, she is a frequent lecturer/performer at International Double Reed Society conferences, and a sought after clinician and pedagogue.
-Recent masterclasses and clinics include Indiana University, Cincinnati Conservatory of Music, Vanderbilt University, University of Wisconsin-Madison, University of Iowa, University of Georgia, University of South Carolina, The Kentucky Governors School for the Arts, The Midwest Clinic, Georgia Music Educators Association, and Kentucky Music Educators Association.
+Appointed to the University of Kentucky in 2013, she is a lecturer/performer at International Double Reed Society conferences.
+Masterclasses include Indiana University, Cincinnati Conservatory of Music, Vanderbilt University, University of Wisconsin-Madison, University of Iowa, University of Georgia, University of South Carolina, the Kentucky Governors School for the Arts, The Midwest Clinic, Georgia Music Educators Association, and Kentucky Music Educators Association.

-Dr. Marchioni is also a dedicated teacher and advocate for arts education.
-She has taught with Sinfonia Por La Vida (Ecuador), an organization dedicated to social inclusion through music, and has held faculty positions at the University of Georgia, New Harmony Music Festival (Indiana), Las Vegas Music Festival, and the American Festival for the Arts (Houston, TX).
-As a fellow in Ensemble Connect, she participated in a 2-year teaching residency with the New York Department of Education, working closely with middle school band students at MS 158 in Bayside, Queens.
-With Decoda, she participated in a two week residency, working with music students in Abu Dhabi.
+Dr. Marchioni has taught with Sinfonia Por La Vida and has held positions at the University of Georgia, New Harmony Music Festival, Las Vegas Music Festival, and the American Festival for the Arts.
+As a fellow in Ensemble Connect, she participated in a residency with the New York Department of Education.
+With Decoda, she participated in residency with students in Abu Dhabi.

-Dr. Marchioni’s performances and interviews have been broadcast internationally: as a chamber musician on BBC Radio 3's Composer of the Week and KUHF’s The Front Row, as a featured soloist on the NPR/PRI radio program From the Top, as an orchestral musician on NPR’s Performance Today, Classical WETA's Listen Live and NSO Showcase, and PBS’s Live from Lincoln Center, and as a “castaway” on WITF’s regional program Desert Island Discs.
-Also an avid writer, she was a frequent contributor to the Juilliard Journal and has been published in Carnegie Hall’s Playbill as a featured writer and program note annotator.
+Dr. Marchioni’s performances and interviews: as a chamber musician on BBC Radio 3's Composer of the Week and KUHF’s The Front Row, as a featured soloist on NPR/PRI's From the Top, as a musician on NPR’s Performance Today, Classical WETA's Listen Live and NSO Showcase, and PBS’s Live from Lincoln Center, and as a “castaway” on WITF’s Desert Island Discs.
+She's been published in the Juilliard Journal and Carnegie Hall’s Playbill.